“Focus on a physical object you know is real.”

 Jericho looked into Werner’s eyes, searching, “You are… not lying to me?”

 Werner met his gaze evenly.
 “I’m not.
 I’m here to assist you, Jericho.
 You can trust me.”

 Assist.
 Help—but why?
 Answer: Werner wanted to prevent his body from dying.
 To prevent a political disaster from the others dying from his death.
 To save his country.

 “Yes, those are some of the primary reasons,” Werner agreed.
 There was a long stretch of silence.
 But I also don’t want you to be hurt.

 Jericho couldn’t comprehend the thought—the feeling.
 Werner had been the one out of them who wanted to cut the connection off the most.
-“Inefficient, risky, unacceptable, dangerous” was what he’d called it.
+‘Inefficient, risky, unacceptable in the long term, dangerous’ was what he’d called it.
 But Werner had also helped him with Omega.
 Werner was…?
 Confusing.